Should You Measure the Positive or the Negative?by Stacey Barr |

 But really, why can’t our attention be on the shrinking gap between the current injury level and zero, through a trajectory of improvement targets?
 Our energy, then, could flow in the direction of finding the solutions that continue to shrink that gap.

-Another argument is that it’s depressing to monitor what we don’t want.
+Another argument for measuring the positive rather than the negative is that it’s depressing to monitor what we don’t want.
 But the role of KPIs is not to manage our mood.
 It’s to incite action.
 Anyway, it’s much more depressing to suddenly have a huge system crash to deal with because we monitored the percent of system uptime within tolerance…

-… and therefore failed to see the small but significant lead indication of an increase in system downtime, which we can see in this XmR chart:
+… and failed to see the small but significant lead indication of an increase in system downtime, which is evident in this XmR chart:

 Particularly with rare events or small failure rates, signals of change can be swamped and drowned out when we only monitor the positive.

 In dashboards and reports, many people like to have all the measures framed so up means good and it’s thus faster to interpret each measure.
-If your philosophy is that measures should be monitored by the tick-and-flick method, and out of the way as fast as possible, then fine.
-Do that.
-But you leave the insight behind.
+This is typical of organisations that monitor performance by the tick-and-flick method, to get through the measures as quickly as possible.
+But they miss the insight that comes from the story the measures tell collectively.

 What story do these three call centre measures tell you?